The 30 Best Books About Road Trips

 Along the way, Addie and Dylan are forced to explore the events that tore them apart.

-The book features a “Now and Then” split timeline and is a bit more somber than some of the author’s first other books, while still incorporating some humor.
+The book features a “now and then” split timeline and is a bit more somber than some of the author’s earlier books, while still incorporating some humor.

 Bonus Non-Fiction Books About Road Trips